connected-web/cards-against-x/README.md

 npm start
 ```

-After starting the server, visit: http://localhost:12500/static/template.html and http://localhost:12500/static/card.html to see the template that will be rendered.
+After starting the server, visit: http://localhost:12500/card/black/0/ and http://localhost:12500/card/white/0/ to see examples of templates that will be rendered.

-These two pages share the same CSS from cards.css to present the same designs in different sizes.
+These two pages share the same CSS from cards.css to present the same designs in different styles.

 ### Rendering